Eugene-Myong/Let-Him-Cook/README.md

 Again, we'll use the RMSE as our evaluation metric.

 As for our hypothesis:
-- Null: The model is fair: Its precision for recipes with number of ingredients less than and greater than the median is the same.
+- Null: The model is fair: Its RMSE for recipes with number of ingredients less than and greater than the median is the same.
-- Alt: The model is unfair: its precision for recipes with number of ingredients less than or greater than the median differs.
+- Alt: The model is unfair: its RMSE for recipes with number of ingredients greater than the median is different that the RMSE for recipes with number of ingredients less than the median. less than or greater than the median differs.

 For our test statistic, we use the Absolute Difference in RMSE, with significance level 0.05.
 We use the RMSE this time because this test is comparing model performance, not data like the others were.